pcalves/garden/_notes/My sleep routine.md

 share: true
 ---

-The following has been distilled mostly from [Why We Sleep: Unlocking the Power of Sleep and Dreams](./External/Why%20We%20Sleep.md) and a lot of trial and error:
+The following has been distilled mostly from [[Why We Sleep|Why We Sleep: Unlocking the Power of Sleep and Dreams]] and a lot of trial and error:

 1. Try to go to sleep - and to wake up - at roughly the same time every day (weekends included)